Jump to section

-Our pets can easily fracture a bone in either their front leg or back leg.
+Our pets can fracture bones in either their front or back legs.
 The front leg consists of the radius and ulna (with the radius being the main weight supporting bone), and the humerus (forms the elbow and shoulder).
 The back leg comprises of the tibia and fibula (shin), and the femur (thigh).
-If your canine companion has an accident and suffers a broken leg, a veterinary surgeon will need to assess the severity and location of the break.
+If your canine companion has an accident and suffers a broken leg, a veterinarian will need to assess the severity and location of the break.

 Another name for a broken bone is a fracture.
 Dogs are no different than humans in that they can accidentally fracture a leg bone during times of exercise or play.
-Fractures of the long, weight bearing bones are most common.
-Not all events lead to broken bones; legs can also be dislocated or classified as a hairline fracture (small crack in the bone).
+Not all events lead to broken bones; legs can also be dislocated or may have smaller fractures known as hairline fractures (small crack in the bone).

 Broken Leg Average Cost